palakagarwal5230/palakagarwal5230/README.md

 <br>

 - A passionate Self-taught Full Stack developer
-- Currently learning Web Development by Self
+- Currently working on Web Development projects by Self
 - I’m currently open for an Intern or a new job opportunity.
 <br><br>